When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes

 In the context of congestion pricing, revenue redistribution has long been considered as a means to alleviate the inequity issues of congestion pricing~\cite{small1992using}.
 Several revenue redistribution strategies have been proposed in the literature, such as the lump-sum transfer of toll revenues to users~\cite{goodwin1989rule}.
-In the setting of Vickrey's bottleneck congestion model~\cite{vickrey1969congestion}---a benchmark representation of peak-period traffic congestion on a single lane---Arnott et al.~\cite{arnott1994} investigated how a uniform lump-sum payment of toll revenues can be used to make heterogeneous users better off than prior to the implementation of the tolls and refunds.
-Daganzo~\cite{DAGANZO1995139} developed a novel strategy in the bottleneck congestion model, wherein only a fraction of the users are tolled while the remaining users are exempt from tolls.
-To extend the application of revenue redistribution schemes to a two parallel-routes setting,~\citet{ADLER2001447} designed a mechanism wherein the revenue collected from users on the more desirable route was directly transferred to users travelling on the less desirable route.
-In more general networks with a single O-D pair,~\citet{eliasson2001road} established the existence of a tolling mechanism with uniform revenue refunds that reduced the travel cost for each user while also decreasing the total system travel time as compared to before the tolling reform.
-The extension of this result to general road networks with a multiple O-D pair travel demand and heterogeneous users was investigated by Guo and Yang~\cite{GUO2010972}.
-Our work builds on the latter result~\cite{GUO2010972} by characterizing the influence of congestion pricing and revenue refunding schemes on the level of wealth inequality in society, while designing schemes that simultaneously reduce total system cost and do not increase the level of wealth inequality relative to that under the untolled user equilibrium outcome.
+In the setting of Vickrey's bottleneck congestion model~\cite{vickrey1969congestion} (a benchmark representation of peak-period traffic congestion on a single lane),~\cite{arnott1994} investigated how a uniform lump-sum payment of toll revenues can be used to make heterogeneous users better off than prior to the implementation of the tolls and refunds. \ifarxiv \cite{DAGANZO1995139} developed a novel strategy in the bottleneck congestion model, wherein only a fraction of the users are tolled while the remaining users are exempt from tolls.
+To extend the application of revenue redistribution schemes to a two parallel-routes setting,~\cite{ADLER2001447} designed a mechanism wherein the revenue collected from users on the more desirable route was directly transferred to users travelling on the less desirable route. \fi In more general networks with a single O-D pair,~\cite{eliasson2001road} established the existence of a tolling mechanism with uniform revenue refunds that reduced the travel cost for each user while decreasing the total system travel time as compared to before the tolling reform.
+The extension of this result to general road networks with a multiple O-D pair travel demand and heterogeneous users was investigated by~\cite{GUO2010972}.
+While~\cite{GUO2010972} characterize conditions for the CPRR scheme to be user-favorable, our work studies the influence of such schemes by characterizing their influence on wealth inequality. \ifarxiv In particular, we design CPRR schemes that simultaneously reduce total system cost and do not increase the level of wealth inequality relative to that under the untolled user equilibrium outcome. \fi